Ethnic Dress in a Global Context

 Current curriculum requirements are intended for students declared after Fall 2022.
 If you have already declared your minor, please speak to your academic advisor for assistance.

-New Courses Added to Minor
+New Course Added to Minor